cstamas/rrf-demo/README.md

 $ mvn -s setting.xml clean package -Dmaven.repo.local=local
 ```

-The **build time was 03:01 min** as reported by Maven.
+The **build time was 3:01 minutes** as reported by Maven.
 But, just take a peek at full Maven console
 output... (sit down before doing it).

 ## What is happening?